In website testing for CRO, most things are pretty definitive.

-But are we missing out on something with this simplistic model?
+But are we missing out on something with this simplistic model and types of testing?

 There are many different types of statistical data.
 Some are simple, and some are more complex.